 I had the interview transcribed and printed up as part of the “Heartattack and Vine” press kit.
 The idea was press would lift quotes from this and he wouldn’t have to do so many interviews.
 A hard copy of the Q&A survived; my cassette tape remains MIA as of fall 2020.

 This Q&A was republished in the book “Tom Waits on Tom Waits: Interviews and Encounters,” edited by Paul Maher Jr., in 2011.

 The interview that follows took place Thursday afternoon, Sept.
 4, 1980, in Tom Waits’ two-room office on the old Hollywood General movie lot, now part of Francis Ford Coppola’s Zoetrope empire.

 Waits was ensconced there while working on original songs for “One from the Heart,” a film Coppola was directing.
 Waits wanted to talk briefly about his seventh album for Asylum: “Heartattack and Vine.”

 We met in a Zoetrope hallway a bit less than an hour after the interview was set to begin, and he apologized for being late as he walked to his car – a dusty Monte Carlo – so he could get the keys to his office.
 He was wearing a skinny-brimmed black (Trilby) hat, white shirt, black pants and black pointed roach-impalers.

-Notwithstanding his image as participant in and chronicler of urban America’s seamy underbelly, Waits is apparently a changed man in a lot of ways, both inwardly and outwardly, as an artist and as a person.
+Notwithstanding his image as a participant in and chronicler of urban America’s seamy underbelly, Waits is apparently a changed man in a lot of ways, both inwardly and outwardly, as an artist and as a person.